SciZoom: A Large-scale Benchmark for Hierarchical Scientific Summarization across the LLM Era: Related Work

-\paragraph{LLM Impact on Scientific Writing.} The release of ChatGPT in November 2022, building on advances in instruction-tuned models~\cite{ouyang2022training} and open-source alternatives~\cite{touvron2023llama}, prompted systematic investigation into its impact on academic communication.
-Analysis of peer reviews from major machine learning conferences identified linguistic markers of LLM-assisted writing: adjectives such as ``commendable,'' ``meticulous,'' and ``intricate'' increased 10--35$\times$ in frequency, with an estimated 6.5\%--16.9\% of reviews containing substantial LLM-generated content~\cite{liang2024monitoring}.
-A follow-up study extending this analysis to over one million papers found that approximately 22.5\% of computer science paper abstracts were substantially modified by LLMs by September 2024, compared with lower rates in mathematics~(7.7\%) and the Nature portfolio~(8.9\%)~\cite{liang2025quantifying}.
+\paragraph{LLM Impact on Scientific Writing.} Analysis of peer reviews from major ML conferences identified linguistic markers of LLM-assisted writing, with certain adjectives increasing 10--35$\times$ in frequency and an estimated 6.5\%--16.9\% of reviews containing substantial LLM-generated content~\cite{liang2024monitoring}.
+A follow-up study found that approximately 22.5\% of computer science paper abstracts were substantially modified by LLMs by September 2024, compared with lower rates in mathematics~(7.7\%) and the Nature portfolio~(8.9\%)~\cite{liang2025quantifying}.

-Despite these important findings, existing studies focus primarily on vocabulary-level features and do not examine deeper patterns such as phrase structures or hedging behavior.
-Moreover, no study has investigated how LLM influence varies across different granularities of scientific text. \scizoom addresses both limitations by providing hierarchical annotations across four granularity levels for 44,946 papers explicitly stratified into \prellm and \postllm eras, enabling analysis of how scientific writing has evolved across both time and compression levels.
+Despite these important findings, existing studies focus on vocabulary-level features and do not examine deeper patterns such as phrase structures or hedging behavior across different granularities. \scizoom addresses this by providing hierarchical annotations across four granularity levels for 44,946 papers explicitly stratified into \prellm and \postllm eras.